Babson Board Fellows

 - Raise any issues or questions regarding the Fellow to Pam Martin, Babson Board Fellows Manager, immediately.

 - Attend all Board meetings that do not conflict with classes or work requirements.

 - Complete a “boot camp” training/orientation on non-profit management and Board service (early Fall Semester).

 - Work with the Board mentor to identify a Board committee, project team, or small project to which you can meaningfully contribute by October.

 - Maintain communication with Board mentor between Board meetings.

-- Successfully complete agreed upon obligations by end of April.
+- Successfully complete agreed-upon obligations by the end of April.

-- Attend all Board Fellows training and follow-up events—total of four (4) meetings per academic year.
+- Attend all Board Fellows training and follow-up events—a total of four (4) meetings per academic year.